-In the UK only a vet or an owner may treat an animal.
-There are only about 250 homeopathically qualified vets and of these, fewer than a dozen are in farm practice.
+In the UK only a vet or its owner may legally treat an animal with homeopathy.
+There are only about 50 homeopathically qualified vets and of these, fewer than a dozen are in farm practice.
 All this leaves the farmer struggling, encouraged to use a system he does not understand, yet discouraged and unsupported by conventional vets and helped only by a few books and on-line articles.
-Not only that, most conventional farm vets are simply not trained in any alternative approach, with many struggling to even understand organic standards – the Lowe report observed that, while many small animal veterinary practices offer alternative therapies, farm practices offer no alternative expertise at all.
+Not only that, but most conventional farm vets are simply not trained in any alternative approach, with many struggling to even understand organic standards – the Lowe report observed that, while many small animal veterinary practices offer alternative therapies, farm practices offer no alternative expertise at all.

 A *programme funded by the United States Department of Agriculture reports ‘the conventionally trained health-care professional’ ( ie vet) as not being trained, ie unable, to either help farmers reduce dependence on chemical treatments, or advise the farmer on the promotion of health as opposed to treatment of disease.

 The HAWL Course, is designed to educate and empower farmers to take an holistic approach to their health management.
 Holistic, means to look at the bigger picture and take a proactive and considered approach to health, rather than just reacting to problems.
 Using homeopathy to improve health is only one part of what the farmer can do to avoid disease.
 Good animal husbandry and management is really what it is all about, but even the best stock management cannot avoid or eradicate specific stresses placed on production animals.
 Homeopathy is a powerful tool within the general strategy, which is how we teach homeopathy, ie not to take the place of the farm vet, but as a part of good farming practice.
 A sick animal is not a profitable animal; much better to avoid problems.

 * References. *McCrory 2007 “Education to Extension Agents, Veterinarians, and other Professionals in Complementary Treatments and Preventative Health Management for Organic Livestock Farms” NESARE Professional Development Grant. www. qmps.vet.cornell.edu